Bassam-Jawish/Winbely-Social-App/README.md

 # 🔥🔥 Winbely Social Media App

-A Social media app created with Flutter and Firebase. (inspired from instagram).
+A Social media app, created with Flutter and Firebase. (inspired from instagram).

 ## Getting Started